p10rahulm/your-static-website/content/docs/create_your_website/plan_website.md

 Now that you have seen your site scaffold and seen what you can do with it, it is time for you to ***start planning*** what you want to launch your website with.

 The original motivation for this template I created was to [present any and all output that I would produce](/docs/create_your_website/what_page_templates/).
-But your website may be completely different and may be about fiction, or art.
+But your website may be completely different and may be about fiction, or art, or anything at all.
 So the question is:

 ## What pages can you create